hmcmathclinic/18-19-PilotCity-Code/webapp/README.md

 PilotCity's onboarding and matching platform is hosted at [pilotcity.com](https://pilotcity.com/).

 # Matchmaking
-The matchmaking algorithm that we use to match employers to classroom is based off of the GloVe model, which scores words for semantic similarity.
+The matchmaking algorithm that we use to match employers to classroom aligns employers' and teachers' priorities and skillsets by scoring and comparing the semantic similarity of their onboarding responses.
+We score semantic similariy by leveraging the GloVe model, which scores words for semantic similarity.

-## Algorithm
-1. First, we
-2.
+## Ranking the optimal classrooms for a single employer

+## Ranking the optimal employers for a single classroom